AntheaL/ImputeDistances/README.md

 ~python MatrixFactorization.py

-~python Autoencoder.py
+~python Autoencoder.py --config [YAML CONFIG FILE] --src-path [INPUT DATA] --ref-path [REFERENCE VALIDATION DATA] --tag [OUTPUT DIR]

 Select a distance matrix with missing entries and the complete matrix will be available as the output.
-An example distance matrix with missing values (Missing.dis) is provided.
-All the inputs should follow this format.
-The file should start with the number of taxa and then follow with the distance matrix.
-A missing entry should be represented with  a dot ('.').